 Flavor Variations and Add-Ins to Try

-- Vanilla Cold Brew – Add 1/4 teaspoon of vanilla extract or use vanilla oat milk.
+Vanilla oat cold brew: add a few drops of vanilla extract or use vanilla oat milk.

 Common Mistakes When Making Cold Brew With Oat Milk